Ztein/docsharvester/Project docs/Stories TODO/STORY-010.md

 # STORY-010: Universal Scraper Implementation

 ## Description
-As a developer, I need to transform the current MCP-specific implementation into a truly universal documentation scraper that can work with different documentation sites through configuration, aligning with the DocHarvester name and project goals.
+As a developer, I need to transform the current MCP-specific implementation into a truly universal documentation scraper that can work with different documentation sites through configuration so that we can support a wider range of documentation sites and make the tool more valuable to the community.

 ## Acceptance Criteria
 - Rename all MCP-specific classes, files, and references to generic/universal equivalents